Notarial and documentary services guide for South Africa

 As South Africa is a member of the Commonwealth, the British High Commission Pretoria is not in a position to comply with the certificates and services.
 You would therefore need to approach a Notary/Commissioner of Oaths, or have the validity of certificates/documents attested by the issuing authority.
 The Law Society of South Africa has a list of practising lawyers.

 You can visit the Consulate at Pretoria or Cape Town during opening hours (no appointment required) to collect a stamped signed copy of the consular letter confirming that we cannot provide notarial services or certificates.
-If you are unable to come in person please send an email to email@example.com to request one.
+If you are unable to come in person, a third person can come and collect the letter on your behalf.
 This is a free service and no consular fees are charged.
 It is not necessary to bring any form of documentation to collect the letter.

 The services we provide

 British citizens who intend to obtain South African citizenship may need the following letter confirming the British Government has no objection to British citizens obtaining the citizenship of another country.
 You can visit the Consulate at Pretoria or Cape Town during opening hours (no appointment required) to collect a stamped signed copy of this consular letter.
-If you are unable to come in person please send an email to firstname.lastname@example.org to request one.
+If you are unable to come in person, a third person can come and collect the letter on your behalf.
 This is a free service and no consular fees are charged.
 It is not necessary to bring any form of documentation to collect the letter.

 Services provided by other authorities